fpezzati/jaspicrepo/README.md

 # jaspicrepo
 Here I am studying JASPIC.
-With no success for now :(
+And this is a (not so) trivial example about how to use it.
+Here I use JWT to go really REST (stateless!
+No jsessionid!) with EJB.
+Enjoy.